 The economic, political, legal, and cultural environments that affect a firm's international marketing program.
 Methods, policies, and organizations for marketing in various countries and cultures.
-Prerequisite: Admission to the Master of Business Administration program, completion of core requirements, or consent of instructor.
+Prerequisite: Admission to the MBA program, BU 526 (Accounting) or equivalent, or consent.

 BU 679 Investments (3)